AsciiMetric/MetricX/README.md

 ---

-## Project Objective
+## About MetricX

+MetricX is a modular, open-core platform developed to facilitate the integration and creation of digital twins, as well as to support the evolution toward Industry 5.0.
-MetricX is a modular, open-core platform for the management, extraction, and enhancement of CAD/PLM/XR data.
-Our mission is to deliver robust, transparent, and secure tools, while clearly distinguishing between open modules and proprietary/commercial components.
+It offers a unified approach for the management, extraction, and enhancement of CAD, PLM, and XR data, enabling interoperability between physical and digital assets for advanced industrial and engineering use cases.

+This repository is provided as a resource to enable testing and benchmarking of MetricX modules, and to transparently communicate selected performance reports for each open module of the solution.
+No proprietary, confidential, or client data is included; only safe, anonymized, or synthetic examples are provided.

 ---